evancl/OpenModelViewFramework/README.md

 }
 ```
 ## Component Data File (.cdata)
-A component data file stores viewable geometry in a CAD model and any component properties that are to be updated.
+A component data file stores viewable geometry and any component properties that should be updated.
 ```c
 // General structure.
 struct ComponentDataFile